 While the general lyophilization concept, sublimation, is the same for both, the equipment, and the results, are vastly different.
-Below are the key differences between a home freeze dryer and a laboratory, or scientific, freeze dryer.
+Below are the key differences.

-The most apparent difference is in how these two types of freeze dryers are used.
-Home freeze dryers are primarily for freeze drying food for preservation, to be eaten later.
+The most apparent difference is in how the two types are used.
+Home versions are primarily for freeze drying food for preservation, to be eaten later.
 Lab freeze dryers are used to preserve samples for storage or to change the state of the sample for testing/research.
 Be careful not to confuse lab freeze dryers with industrial freeze dryers.
-Industrial freeze dryers are very large, possibly an entire room, and are often used in manufacturing, such as freeze drying pharmaceuticals, or fruit to be put into cereal.
+Industrial lyophilizers are very large, possibly an entire room, and are often used in manufacturing, such as freeze drying pharmaceuticals, or fruit to be put into cereal.

 Lab freeze dryers can range from a similar footprint size as home freeze dryers to significantly larger, depending on the capacity and what drying accessory is used.
 For example, a manifold is much smaller than a tray dryer.
 They also use a much larger, stronger vacuum pump with a significantly deeper vacuum.

-More important than physical size in choosing a freeze dryer is capacity.
+More important than physical size is its capacity.
 Lab freeze dryers are offered in a greater range of capacities, both smaller and larger than home units.
 Home freeze dryers average capacities of 3.8 liters to 15.1 liters (1 to 4 gallons), while lab freeze dryers range anywhere from one liter to 35 liters or more (0.26 to 9.25 gallons).

 One of the most important factors in determining the right lyophilizer for your needs is the temperature its collector coil can reach.
 Home freeze dryers get to around -40° C (-40° F) on average.
 Lab freeze dryers cool anywhere from -50° C (-58° F) to -105° C (-157° F).